ittiel/fyber/README.md

 ```
 ---
 ### Develope
-When running the service locally (Fro your IDE) - replace the consul host in the bootstrap.yml from consul to localhost.
+When running the service locally (from your IDE) - replace the consul host in the bootstrap.yml from consul to localhost.